microsoft/vscode-docs/docs/remote/containers.md

 While using VS Code to spin up a new container can be useful in many situations, it may not match your workflow and you may prefer to "attach" VS Code to an already running container.

-> **Note:** Alpine Linux and Windows based dev containers are not currently supported.
+> **Note:** You can enable experimental Alpine Linux support by setting `"remote.containers.enableExperimentalServerPlatforms":true`.
+However, note that some extensions installed in Alpine containers may not work due to `glibc` dependencies inside native code in the extension.
+See the [Remote Development and Linux](/docs/remote/linux.md) article for details.
+Windows containers are not currently supported.

 Once you have a container up and running, you can connect by either: